-7-Day Marvelous Mid-Coast Maine: September 12-18, 2023 - $2,695.00
+7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

-7-Day Marvelous Mid-Coast Maine: September 12-18, 2023 - $2,695.00
+7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 $200.00

-Welcome to the easternmost state in the U.S. With nearly 3,500 miles of coastline, over 3,000 off-shore islands, and 6,000+ lakes and ponds, there’s much to see and do in the Pine Tree State.
+Welcome to the easternmost state in the U.S. With nearly 3,500 miles of coastline, over 3,000 offshore islands, and 6,000+ lakes and ponds, there’s much to see and do in the Pine Tree State.
 But rather than travel to the greater Portland and Casco Bay area, this short but sweet 7-day, 6-night trip visits one specific region: the magnificent Mid-Coast.

 Think lighthouses, historic ship-building towns, picturesque seaside communities, rugged coastlines, fresh seafood right off the boat … And the best part?
 You get to unpack once as we call Rockland, Maine our coastal ‘home away from home’ from which we make day trips to places such as Camden, Lincolnville, Bath, Boothbay, Damariscotta, and of course, Bar Harbor, the gateway to famous Acadia National Park.
 What other tour brochure can you find one hotel stay in one area with less time on wheels and more time spent at the destinations?
 It’s what makes this tour uniquely memorable.
 Say YES to a serene getaway along the marvelous Mid-Coast!